-Should parents exercises their right to withdraw their child from some or all of sex education, they will meet with the head teacher to discuss the nature and purpose of the RSE curriculum and to make appropriate arrangements during these lessons.
+Should parents choose to exercises their right to withdraw their child from some or all of sex education, they will meet with the head teacher to discuss the nature and purpose of the RSE curriculum and then where necessary, make appropriate arrangements for the child during these lessons.
+Through the Relationships and Sex Education provision, parents have the right to request their child be excused from the sex education element of the RSE only.